 Physical Chemistry, Materials Chemistry, Nanoscale Science and Engineering

-Our group is interested to study structure, dynamics and chemistry in nanometer length scales.
-Materials constrained in one or two dimensions can have different structural or dynamical properties than those of the bulk.
-A proper understanding of such differences is important in many technological applications where materials are constrained in nanometer size spaces, such as organic electronics, polymer applications and drug delivery.
-In biological systems, most of the dynamics happens in nanometer size proximity of surfaces and interfaces, and understanding the properties in confinement is key in predicting function.
-We focus our efforts on understanding the origins of such modified properties on a fundamental level as well as possible application of such phenomena in producing novel materials.
+Our group is interested to study the effect of nano-confinement on structure, dynamics and other properties of materials.
+Materials behave differently on surfaces, interfaces or small length scales compared to their bulk properties.
+Understanding such differences are crucial in many technological applications where materials are constrained in nanometer size spaces, such as organic electronics, polymer applications and drug delivery.
+One can take advantage of such difference to produce novel materials, such asexceptionally stable glasses or harvest light for various applications.
+In biological systems, most of the dynamics happens in nanometer size proximity of surfaces and interfaces, and understanding the properties in confinement is a key in predicting function.
+We focus our efforts on understanding the origins of such modified properties on a fundamental level as well as possible application of such phenomena in producing novel materials or experimental tools.

 - B.Sc.
 Physics, Sharif University of Technology, Iran 1999